Who is Lenstec, Inc.?

 Lenstec differentiates itself through innovation of new medical device products and through superb customer service, providing speedy delivery via DHL and FEDEX.
 International enquiries are increasingly being handled from the Barbados branch as the US headquarters will shortly be starting distribution of its Barbados-made products into the US market.
 The company also operates a UK subsidiary of the Barbados branch in Yorkshire, selling directly to the National Health Service (NHS) and private surgeons.

 Lenstec began its operations in Barbados with just four staff members.
-Today, it employs 125 people.
-Out of that total, only two staff members are non-nationals who are here with a work permit.
+By 2010, it employed 125 people.
+Out of that total, only two staff members were non-nationals who were there with a work permit.

 Due to the highly specialized nature of the manufacturing processes, Lenstec offers detailed on-the-job training.
 The company has a core manufacturing staff of secondary school leavers, supplemented by a group of mechanical engineering graduates from the Samuel Prescod Polytechnic who run high precision lathe and mill technology.
 Additionally, because research and development is a large part of the business, Lenstec has employed a growing number of university graduates specialized in subject areas such as Information Technology and the Sciences.